HadoukenIO/js-adapter/README.md

-# OpenFin JavaScript adapter
+# Hadouken Node.js adapter

-Allows the use of the OpenFin API from NodeJs
+Allows the use of the OpenFin API from Node.js

 # Requirements